 How are consumers feeling?

-The Conference Board reports that consumers' appraisal of present-day conditions improved in February.
-Consumers' assessment of business conditions was moderately more positive than in January.
-The percentage saying that business conditions are "good" increased slightly from 35.0 percent to 35.8 percent, while those saying that business conditions are "bad" decreased from 13.0 percent to 10.8 percent.
+Consumers' assessment of current conditions improved in May.
+Those claiming that business conditions are "good" increased from 34.8 percent to 38.4 percent, while those claiming that business conditions are "bad" decreased from 12.3 percent to 12.0 percent.

-Consumers' assessment of the labor market was considerably more favorable in February.
-Those claiming that jobs are "plentiful" increased from 37.2 percent to 39.4 percent, while those claiming that jobs are "hard to get" decreased from 16.3 percent to 14.7 percent.
+Consumers' assessment of the labor market was somewhat mixed in May.
+The percentage of consumers stating that jobs are "plentiful" improved from 38.2 percent to 42.4 percent, while those claiming that jobs are "hard to get" also increased, from 15.5 percent to 15.8 percent.

 The Short-Term OUtlook

-Consumers were also more optimistic about the short-term.
-The percentage of consumers anticipating business conditions will improve over the next six months increased from 21.5 percent to 25.8 percent, while those expecting business conditions will worsen decreased from 9.8 percent to 9.4 percent.
+Consumers were modestly more positive about the short-term economic outlook in May.
+The percentage of consumers anticipating business conditions to improve over the next six months decreased from 23.6 percent to 23.1 percent, while those expecting business conditions to worsen also decreased, from 9.8 percent to 8.3 percent.

-Consumers' outlook for the job market was also more positive in February.
-Those expecting more jobs in the months ahead increased from 18.7 percent to 21.6 percent, while those anticipating fewer jobs in the coming months declined from 12.5 percent to 11.9 percent.
+Consumers' outlook for the labor market was mixed in May.
+The proportion expecting more jobs in the months ahead increased from 18.6 percent to 19.7 percent, while those anticipating fewer jobs also increased, from 13.2 percent to 13.9 percent.

-Lynn Franco, Director of Economic Indicators at The Conference Board, says that, overall, consumers remain quite confident that the economy will continue expanding at a strong pace in the months ahead.
+Lynn Franco, Director of Economic Indicators at The Conference Board, says that, overall, consumer expectations remain quite favorable and continued growth in confidence is expected.

 About the Consumer Confidence Survey